Can you paint over drylok? That’s a question from one of my readers!

 Interestingly, this duration is not limited.
 It can either surpass the suggested limit or succumb due to improper prep.

-Even though a stiff bristle brush is a better pick in accessing all the crevices, a roller can also be your next choice.
-However, to avoid imperfections, you may want to back brush your first coat.
+Even though a stiff bristle brush is a better pick for accessing all the crevices, a roller can also be your next choice.

 How Do You Prepare Walls for Drylok?